 One of Ellis’ biggest RN to BSN tips is to lean on your support system.
 Her family and friends also helped her reduce anxiety about starting back to school after 40 years.
 They were there for her as she got started, and as she quickly became comfortable in the online learning environment.

 “The first time I had to turn a paper in, I literally was shaking,” she said.
 “I had a girlfriend on the telephone when I hit ‘send.’
 The first time I had to take a quiz, I took it at my son’s house only because I was panic-stricken if my computer crashed.
 He put me in a quiet room, and we had two computers set up.”

-When asked her biggest piece of advice for those considering the RN to BSN Online Option, Ellis’ reply was simple: “Just do it.
+Ellis says these RN to BSN tips should help ease any anxiety you might be feeling about the Chamberlain RN to BSN program option.
+When asked for her biggest piece of advice for those considering the Chamberlain College of Nursing RN to BSN online option, Ellis’ reply was simple: “Just do it.
 Just do it.
 It’s so worth it.”